michaelmacinnis/oh/MANUAL.md

 Oh provides a command-line interface to Unix and Unix-like systems.

+(Much of this section shamelessly copied from "An Introduction to the UNIX Shell")

+### Simple Commands

+Simple commands consist of one or more words separated by blanks.
+The first word is the name of the command to be executed; any remaining words are passed as arguments to the command.
+For example,

+    ls -l

+is a command that prints a list of files in the current directory.
+The argument `-l` tells `ls` to print status information, the size and the creation date for each file.

+Multiple commands may be written on the same line separated by a semicolon.

 ## Programming Language

 In addition to providing a command-line interface to Unix and Unix-like